aripalo/ykmangoath/README.md

 #### Prompt Function

 Instead of assigning the password directly ahead-of-time, you may provide a **_password prompt function_ that will be executed only if password is required**.
+Often you'll use this to actually ask the password from end-user – either via terminal `stdin` or by showing a GUI dialog with tools such as [`ncruces/zenity`](https://github.com/ncruces/zenity).

 It must return a password `string` (which can be empty) and an `error` (which of course could be `nil` on success).
 The password prompt function will also receive the `context.Context` given in `ykmangoath.New` initialization, therefore your password prompt function can be cancelled (for example due to timeout).